 Add ¼ cup water, ½ tsp. salt, and a pinch of pepper.
 Cover, and cook until tender, 4-6 minutes.

-Remove from burner.
 Set aside 1 Tbsp. green onions.
-Place remaining green onions on green beans.
+Sprinkle remaining green onions over green beans.
+Transfer to a plate.

 Make the Butter

-Return pan used to sear salmon to medium-high heat.
+Return pan used to cook green beans to medium-high heat.
 Add butter, reserved green onions, and miso paste to pan and stir constantly until miso is completely incorporated, 1-2 minutes.

 Remove from burner.